 4. Keep communication lines open.

-Always communicate with him/her.
+Always communicate with you boss.
 Check if you have the same understanding of things until you form a smooth working routine.
 Ask questions and meet whenever possible to review goals and expectations.

 Build good working rapport with your boss because it will affect the future of your career.
 He/she can help you succeed or fail.
-Be open and learn to embrace the changes he/she will bring.
+Be open and learn to embrace the changes your boss will bring.

-For other useful advice and tips on how to deal with your boss, visit www.resumevalley.com and learn from career coaches and expert writers.
+For other useful advice and tips on how to deal with your boss, visit Resume Valley and learn from career coaches and expert writers.
 Find also resume templates you can use.

 Photo by rawpixel.com from Pexels